elringus/bootsharp/README.md

 If you're looking to expose simple library API to JavaScript and don't need type declarations, Bootsharp would probably be an overkill.
 However, .NET's interop is low-level, doesn't support passing custom types by value and requires lots of boilerplate to author the bindings.
 It's impractical for large API surfaces.

-With Bootsharp, you'll be able to just throw your domain-specific interfaces at it and use them seamlessly from the other side, as if they were originally authored in TypeScrip (and vice-versa).
+With Bootsharp, you'll be able to just feed it your domain-specific interfaces and use them seamlessly from the other side, as if they were originally authored in TypeScript (and vice-versa).
 Additionally, Bootsharp provides an option to bundle all the binaries into single-file ES module and patches .NET's internal JavaScript code to make it compatible with constrained runtime environments, such as VS Code [web extensions](https://code.visualstudio.com/api/extension-guides/web-extensions).